Feral Cat Trap-Neuter-Return (TNR) Program

 About Our TNR Program

-The Pasadena Humane Society & SPCA offers free spay/neuter, vaccinations (booster and rabies), and ear-tipping for feral cats throughout our service cities only: Arcadia, Glendale, La Cañada Flintridge, Monrovia, Pasadena, South Pasadena, San Marino and Sierra Madre.
-Humane traps are available at a cost of $6 per day with a fully refundable deposit of $80 to be credited back to you upon return of the trap.
+The Pasadena Humane Society & SPCA offers free spay/neuter, vaccinations (FVRCP and rabies), and ear-tipping for feral cats throughout our service cities only: Arcadia, Glendale, La Cañada Flintridge, Monrovia, Pasadena, South Pasadena, San Marino and Sierra Madre.
+Additional services such as FeLV/FIV testing and microchipping are available upon request for an additional cost.
+A small inventory of humane traps are also available to rent for a deposit of $55, which is fully refunded upon return of the traps.
 Please notify the SNiP Coordinator if you will need a humane trap.

 Please do not schedule your pet cat or an owned cat through the TNR program.